 Our digitally printed Czech Republic flags are produced to a high quality, durable knitted polyester.
 Created to the Flag Institute approved design, by us here in the UK.
 Each flag is hand finished with a double sewn hem for durability, and a headband, rope and toggle suitable for attachment to any standard flagpole.
-All our flags have Free Delivery included.

-The Czech Republic was originally the Kingdom of Bohemia that lasted for over seven centuries, firstly as a member of the Holy Roman Empire, and then the Austrian Empire, and finally the Austro-Hungarian Empire.
+he Czech Republic was originally the Kingdom of Bohemia that lasted for over seven centuries, firstly as a member of the Holy Roman Empire, and then the Austrian Empire, and finally the Austro-Hungarian Empire.
 The flag gets its red and white colours from the ancient Coat of Arms of Bohemia, however it was almost identical to the polish flag and contained the same colours as the Austrian flag.

 At the end of World War I, Austria-Hungary was dismantled.
 US President Woodrow Wilson’s demanded the autonomy (and later independence) of Austro-Hungarian states.
 Consequently, the state of Czechoslovakia, incorporating the lands of Bohemia and with Prague as its capital, was born.
 In 1920 the blue wedge was added to make it different to the polish flag.

 In 1938, following the Munich Agreement, Nazi Germany annexed the Sudetenland and dismantled Czechoslovakia.
 The country was divided into two states: the Protectorate of Bohemia and Moravia, and the Slovak Republic.